Factorization conditions for nonlinear second-order differential equations: Introduction

 All these calculus properties have yielded many interesting particular solutions of the kink and soliton type for well-known nonlinear equations obtained by the traveling wave change of variables from evolution equations \cite{rcp1,rcp2,cpetal,estev07,fahmy08,oct09,yesiltas09,justin12,mr13,tiwari15,ww17,rmf17,ziem19} and have been also widely implemented in Matlab and Maple algorithms \cite{GSbook}.\\

-In this article, we discuss the equations and their particular solutions obtained through some additional conditions and/or modifications of the factorization functions in the factorization conditions (\ref{eqc1}) and (\ref{eqc2}) for equations (\ref{eq1}) of the Duffing type (constant parameter $\gamma(x)=\gamma$).
-Regarding the variable $\gamma$ class, some cases have been presented previously in \cite{rcp2} and their study with the same focus as here is left for future work.
-In particular, we consider here the effect of two types of modifications of the factorization brackets in equations (\ref{eqc1}) and (\ref{eqc2}):
+In this article, we discuss similar nonlinear equations and their particular solutions obtained through some additional conditions and/or modifications of the factorization functions in the factorization conditions (\ref{eqc1}) and (\ref{eqc2}) for equations (\ref{eq1}) of the Duffing type (constant parameter $\gamma(x)=\gamma$) and traveling wave reductions of reaction-diffusion equations with $\gamma=\nu$.
+Regarding the variable $\gamma$ class, some cases have been presented previously in \cite{rcp2} and their study with the same focus as here is left for future work.\\

+In particular, we will consider here the effect of two types of modifications of the factorization brackets in equations (\ref{eqc1}) and (\ref{eqc2}):

 \begin{itemize} \item The first modification is performed in a way that keeps invariant the two factorization conditions, which leads to a commutative factorization setting in which the reverting of the factorization brackets does not generate a new equation. \item The second type of modification is by adding a polynomial into the multiplication brackets in such a way that only the first factorization condition is kept invariant which generates a non-commutative factorization. \end{itemize} The paper is organized as follows.
 In the second section, the conditions for having a commutative factorization scheme are presented together with some physical examples of this approach.
 In the third section, a non-commutative factorization which generalizes the Rosu and Cornejo-P\'erez factorization is introduced and some examples are presented for illustrative purposes.
 The conclusions are summarized in the last section.